NineOfGaming/AdvancedConsole/README.md

     ```cs
     AConsole.WriteLine("Hello <color:red>World</color>!");
     ```
-    The command system is fully modular — easy to extend with custom commands that can do much more than just styling.
+    The command system is fully modular — you can easily extend it with custom commands for styling or any other behavior.

     For more details view the [Usage](#usage) section.

+## Installation

+*WIP*

+## Usage

+*WIP*

 ## Contributing

 Feel free to help!
-[Open an issue](https://https://github.com/NineOfGaming/AdvancedConsole/issues/new) or submit PRs.
+[Open an issue](https://github.com/NineOfGaming/AdvancedConsole/issues/new) or submit PRs.

 ### Contributors
 Thanks to all the people who contribute.